-ENV 321 SUSTAINABLE ORGANIZATIONS
+ENV 321 SUSTAINABLE ORGANIZATIONS CREDITS: 4

 This course explores ways to build stronger sustainable organizations.
 Students use literature, readings, case studies, current examples, debate, site visits, outdoor walks and personal reflection to better understand their own relation to nature, the challenges facing organizations, and ways to address them.
 Students also gain the practical experience by conducting a carbon footprint audit for an organization.
-Offered fall.
+Offered fall of odd years.
 Prerequisites: sophomore standing or above.
 Exploration Area: Environmental Literacy

-ENV 323 WHITE MOUNTAIN HISTORY
+ENV 323 WHITE MOUNTAIN HISTORY CREDITS: 4

 This course uses the White Mountains region of New Hampshire as a case study about the manner in which humans and the natural environment interact, especially through resource extraction and tourism.
 Students study the history of the region, including the people, communities, political and economic change, as well as the ecological and social effects of human actions.
 Offered fall even-numbered years.
-Prerequisite: any exploration course.
+Prerequisite: any Exploration Area.

-ENV 326 ALPINE COMMUNITIES
+ENV 326 ALPINE COMMUNITIES CREDITS: 4

 Students will learn alpine plant biogeography of the White Mountains in addition to understanding the human influences and pressures on this fragile ecosystem.
 Here, in one of the harshest environments on Earth, grows an incredible array of delicate wildflowers, each perfectly adapted to microclimates created by wind, snow, and rock.
 We will explore these adaptations of the arctic-alpine zone, and compare them with the adaptive changes that generally occur as one moves north through the bio-geographical regions of the continent.
 In addition we will study the impact of climate change in this environment.
-Offered Fall of odd-numbered years.
+Offered Fall of oddnumbered years.
 Prerequisite: one of the following: BIO 106, BIO 107, ENV 100, ENV 120, ENV 201, SCI 112, SCI 130.

-ENV 333 FUNDAMENTALS OF BIOGEOCHEMISTRY
+ENV 333 FUNDAMENTALS OF BIOGEOCHEMISTRY (+ LAB) CREDITS: 4

 Foundations of Biogeochemistry will explore earth systems with a focus on geology and soil science.
 The course will also draw upon the disciplines of chemistry, physics and biology.
 The labs for this class will apply what students have learned in principles of chemistry, as well as other courses, and provide students experience with analytical techniques.
 The geology portion of the course will combine physical and historical geology with an emphasis on climate change.
 The soil science component will focus on soil composition, development and microbial transformation.
-Offered spring.
+Traditional sections offered spring of even years; online section offered spring of odd years, first offered Spring 2017.
 Prerequisite: CHE 101

-ENV 334 RIVER COMMUNITIES
+ENV 334 RIVER COMMUNITIES CREDITS: 4